MicrosoftDocs/fabric-docs/docs/database/mirrored-database/open-mirroring-tutorial.md

 ## Prerequisites

 - You need an existing capacity for Fabric.
 If you don't, [start a Fabric trial](../../get-started/fabric-trial.md).
     - The Fabric capacity needs to be active and running.
-A paused or deleted capacity will impact Mirroring and no data will be replicated.
+A paused or deleted capacity will affect Mirroring and no data will be replicated.
 - During the current preview, the ability to create an open mirrored database via the Fabric portal is not available in all Fabric capacity regions.

 ## Create a mirrored database